TapendraBaduwal/Lifelong-learning/README.md

 ## Images Read

+When the image file is read with the OpenCV function imread(), the order of colors is BGR (blue, green, red).

+On the other hand, in Pillow, the order of colors is assumed to be RGB (red, green, blue).

 1. cv2.imread() ==== always on BGR format

 2. pill img mostly === RGB and other mode format